Working with DataObject models

 Versioned content

-For the most part, if your DataObject has the Versioned
+For the most part, if your DataObject has the Versioned extension applied, there is nothing you need to do

-explicitly, but be aware that it will affect the operations and fields of your type.
+explicitly - but be aware that it will affect the operations and fields of your type.

 You can also disable versioning for your schema if you don't need it.